splitio/cloudflare-workers-template/README.md

 It has the following modules:

-- `src/SplitStorage.ts`: durable object class that will be used as a low-latency consistent storage for your rollout plans (i.e., splits and segments definitions).
+- `src/SplitStorage.ts`: durable object class that will be used as a low-latency storage for your rollout plans.
-- `src/index.ts`: entrypoint of your Worker script, where we handle incoming HTTP requests and scheduled requests.
+- `src/index.ts`: entrypoint of your Cloudflare Worker script, where incoming HTTP requests and scheduled requests are handled.
-  - Incoming HTTP requests (see [FetchEvent](https://developers.cloudflare.com/workers/runtime-apis/fetch-event)): these are external requests for which we provide some logic.
+  - Incoming HTTP requests (see [Fetch Event](https://developers.cloudflare.com/workers/runtime-apis/fetch-event)) are external requests for which we provide some logic.
 Here the Split SDK is instantiated in "partial consumer" mode (see [consumer modes](https://help.split.io/hc/en-us/articles/360058730852-Browser-SDK#advanced-consumer-mode)).
 In this mode, features are evaluated by reading the rollout plan from the `SplitStorage` durable object instead of fetching it from Split backend.
 But unlike "consumer" mode, the SDK posts impressions and events directly to Split backend instead of storing them.
-  - Scheduled requests (see [ScheduledEvent](https://developers.cloudflare.com/workers/runtime-apis/scheduled-event)): these are requests scheduled by a CRON trigger, to execute the Split Javascript synchronizer periodically in order to check if there are new changes in your rollout plan and update the `SplitStorage` if required.
+  - Scheduled requests (see [Scheduled Event](https://developers.cloudflare.com/workers/runtime-apis/scheduled-event)) are requests scheduled by a CRON trigger to periodically execute the `Split Javascript Synchronizer`, the module in charge of storing and updating the rollout plan in a `SplitStorage` instance.
-- `src/SplitStorageWrapper.ts`: adapter used by both the Split SDK and Synchronizer to read and write data from a given `SplitStorage` instance.
+- `src/SplitStorageWrapper.ts`: adapter used by both the Split SDK and Synchronizer which offers all the methods that the Split packages will need to read and write data from a given storage implementation, in this case the `SplitStorage` durable object instance.

 ## Setup